-Pilates Stretches to Alleviate Neck Tension
+Pilates Stretches to Alleviate Neck Pain

 Spending too much time slumped over a laptop?
 Waking up with a sore neck?
 It doesn’t take much to put our body out of alignment and cause tension.
 Even sitting too long can cause musculoskeletal issues.
+The good news is Pilates can help relieve neck pain.

 1. Posture Awareness